hashicorp/policy-library-FSBP-Policy-Set-for-AWS-Terraform/docs/policies/rds-ensure-automatic-backups-enabled.md

     → → Overall Result: true

-    This result means that all resources have passed the policy check for the policy rds-encryption-at-rest-enabled.
+    This result means that all resources have passed the policy check for the policy rds-ensure-automatic-backups-enabled.

     ✓ Found 0 resource violations